Check Out These 10 Creative Retreat Ideas

 Just because your team works in tech or finance doesn’t mean you can’t get creative.
 Put aside your laptops for the weekend and take out a notebook or paintbrush.
 Hire a facilitator to lead you through a writing workshop, cooking workshop, or painting lesson.
 Whichever creative medium you choose, your team will exercise a different side of their brain and return to the office with a more creative perspective on their day job.

 10. Go underground

 We’ve saved one of the most creative retreat ideas for last.
-If your team is up for the challenge, take them on an underground caving adventure, including an overnight stay in the cave.
+If your team is up for the challenge, take them on an underground caving adventure.
+This can even include an overnight stay in the cave.
 These retreats are available at several caving centers in the US, such as Cumberland Caverns in Tennessee and Marengo Cave in Indiana.
 Bring your sleeping bags and brave the dark for a truly unforgettable team retreat that will bring your team closer together.

-Team retreats can be customized to fit groups of any size, but for the best results, find a venue with multiple spaces that can be used for small group activities and breakout sessions.
-If you need help finding the right venue for your team, just reach out to Peerspace’s Concierge team for help lining up a location, event staff, equipment, and more — all with one easy booking!
+As you can see, team retreats can be customized to fit groups of any size.
+But for the best results, find a venue with multiple spaces that can be used for small group activities and breakout sessions.
+If you need help finding the right venue for your team, just reach out to Peerspace’s Concierge team for help lining up a location, event staff, equipment, and more.
+It’s all possible with just one easy booking!